tillkruss/laravel-tactician/CONFIGURATION.md

 You may enable the following bundled middleware, or add your own custom middleware, just be sure to implement the `Middleware` interface.
 For more information, please refer to the [Tactician documentation](http://tactician.thephpleague.com/middleware/).

+- `League\Tactician\Logger\LoggerMiddleware::class`
+- `League\Tactician\CommandEvents\EventMiddleware::class`

+### Logger Middleware

+The `LoggerMiddleware` writes a message to the log whenever a command is received, handled or fails, to help debug or visualize the flow commands take in the system.

 ### Locking Middleware

 Tactician’s bundled `LockingMiddleware` blocks any commands from running inside commands.
 If a command is already being executed and another command comes in, this middleware will queue it in-memory until the first command completes.

+### Event Middleware

+The `EventMiddleware` dispatches an event whenever a command is received, handled or fails.
+See [USAGE.md](USAGE.md) for more information.

 ### Transaction Middleware

 The `TransactionMiddleware` executes each command in a separate database transaction.
 It will start a transaction before each command begins.
 If the command is successful, it will commit the transaction.
-If an `Exception` or `Throwable` is raised, it rolls back the transaction and rethrows the exception.
+If an `Exception` or `Throwable` is raised, it rolls back the transaction and re-throws the exception.

 ## Namespaces